 Most efforts in this area normally focus on infectious disease prevention.
-Many staff (51 FTE of 84 total) have been reallocated to the Emergency Operations Centre for COVID-19 response.
-A further 11 staff are being reallocated to emergency operations for early October.
+Many staff (60 FTE of 84 total) have been reallocated to the Emergency Operations Centre for COVID-

+19 response.
 This number has been scaled back as sexual health services as well as vaccination cold chain inspections have been scaled up, the latter in preparation for vaccination against influenza.
 Current operations are focused on

-- case and contact management of sexually transmitted infections - case and contact management of significant infectious diseases (e.g. tuberculosis, measles) - distributing provincial vaccination stockpiles to primary care - inspection primary care for appropriate cold chain with respect to vaccinations - advising primary care around complex immunization scenarios

-- emergency contraception - outreach to marginalized populations around vaccination and sexual health
+- case and contact management of sexually transmitted infections - case and contact management of significant infectious diseases (e.g. tuberculosis, measles) - distributing provincial vaccination stockpiles to primary care - inspection primary care for appropriate cold chain with respect to vaccinations - advising primary care around complex immunization scenarios - emergency contraception - outreach to marginalized populations around vaccination and sexual health